Michael Jackson And Lisa Marie Presley’s Marriage Was Arranged By The Church Of Scientology, Says Old Theory

 — News24 (@News24) August 1, 2019

 Per The Inquisitr, former Scientologist Sam Domingo says that one of the church’s most famous members, Tom Cruise, conspired to turn his two adopted children, Isabella and Connor, against their mother, Nicole Kidman.

-According to The Daily Wire, the children were taught to view Kidman as a “suppressive person” — a term used in Scientology to describe “antisocial personalities.”
+The children were taught to view Kidman as a “suppressive person” — a term used in Scientology to describe “antisocial personalities,” according to The Daily Wire.

 “I know what techniques they used… I know what the second-in-command at the time Marty Rathbun did, he was so tough on them, the Cruise kids had no choice,” Domingo said in a Daily Mail interview.